fscorrupt/awesome-stars/README.md

 ## HTML

+- [maester365/maester](https://github.com/maester365/maester) - Maester is a test automation framework to help you stay in control of your Microsoft security configuration.
 - [chr0nzz/traefik-manager](https://github.com/chr0nzz/traefik-manager) - A clean, self-hosted web UI for managing your Traefik reverse proxy.
 - [MorganKryze/JellyFlare](https://github.com/MorganKryze/JellyFlare) - Put announcements where your users will actually see them; a customisable banner at the top of Jellyfin, with rotating messages, scheduling, and link support.
 - [l4rm4nd/MemeLord](https://github.com/l4rm4nd/MemeLord) - A taggable image meme board written in Python Django with OIDC SSO and S3 support.